nmtc-run/nmtc-run.github.io/_includes/series-details.md

 We supply water at the start/finish line of every race, but you must bring your own cup.

-At the final race of each series, we present awards and our end-of-series potluck.
+At the final race, join us for awards and a potluck {{ potluck }}.
 Bring a dish!

 # Volunteer opportunities

-Can't run?
+Not running?
 Volunteer instead!
-You'll get points for the race and keep yourself in the running for the [Ella Fennessey Award](/fennessey)!
+You'll earn points toward the {{ springFall }} Series overall standings and stay eligible for the [Ella Fennessey Award](/fennessey).

 If you're interested, [contact us](/contact) in advance or show up between 5:30 and 6:00 pm on race day.
 We'll find a job for everyone!